cuhksam/emnlp2019.github.io/_pages/sponsors/diversity.md

 {% include toc icon="gears" %}

 The new ACL initiative "Diversity &amp; Inclusion" is designed to help the community make our conferences more accessible and inclusive.
-Three main axes are addressed through sponsorship:

-<b>Parental inclusion and childcare.</b> ACL wants to become more family-friendly and inclusive of researchers who would have difficulty in attending conferences without additional support.

-<b>Disability access.</b> The physical environment of conferences should encourage all attendees.
-Therefore, the ACL aims to extend special support to participants whose access to integral parts of the conference would be compromised by poor disability access.

-<b>Low-income support.</b> Students and researchers at institutions with access to fewer resources are often prevented from attending ACL conferences.
-ACL would like to offer financial support to help as many of them as possible to attend the conference in person.
+Details on the initative are found below.

 We gratefully acknowledge support for the initiative provided by the following sponsors for EMNLP-IJCNLP 2019.